Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Always read the packet carefully — the dose will depend on your child's age and weight.

 - Always use the measuring device provided in the package.
-If there isn't a device in the package, ask your pharmacist which device would be best.
+If there isn't a device in the package, ask your pharmacist to recommend one.

 - Write it down — keeping a record can reduce the risk of double dosing.